-2 A somehow surprising point is that this algorithm is not even mentioned in [22], even if a detailed description of elementary operations over matrices, rref or invertible matrices is presented; this underscores our claim that algorithmic and its mathematical meaning are often presented as different subjects.
+2 A somehow surprising point is that this algorithm is not even mentioned in [22], even if a detailed description of elementary operations over matrices, rref or invertible matrices is presented; this underscores our claim that algorithms and its mathematical meaning are often presented as different subjects.

-they must be inductive, since the proofs will be performed by induction over columns' indices; we make use of an additional type class mod-type, which resembles the structure $\mathbb{Z}/n\mathbb{Z}$, together with some required arithmetic operations and conversion functions from it to the integers.
-In particular, a representation of numeral types in the Isabelle library (represented by the bit0 and bit1 type constructors over finite types) which we will use later for representing concrete matrices of a given dimension is instance of this type class.
+The algorithm satisfies the following properties.
+When applied from column 0 up to column k, the first k+1 columns will be in rref.
+Note that implicitly we are imposing additional constraints on the types indexing columns (and rows); they must be inductive, since the proofs will be performed by induction over columns' indices; we make use of an additional type class mod-type, which resembles the structure $\mathbb{Z}/n\mathbb{Z}$, together with some required arithmetic operations and conversion functions from it to the integers.
+Therefore, the underlying types used for representing the rows and columns of the input matrices must be instances of the type classes finite, enum and mod-type, as can be noted in the Isabelle type definition of the algorithm: